oVirt/ovirt-site/source/feature/serial-console.html.md

 Problem: what credentials do we have to authenticate into the rest-api?

+### Proxy Based solution

+Similar to host based solution, but move user management into proxy, while ssh using single key into hosts.

+Major advantage is that only single machine is managing the ACL (public key->vm), and of course single point of ssh.

+Disadvantage is a single machine that has the key to access all serial consoles of the network.
+It is much less secure and I believe it should not be applied.

 Author: --[Alon Bar-Lev](User:Alonbl) ([talk](User talk:Alonbl)) 02:25, 1 July 2014 (GMT)

 <Category:Feature>